usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image9|

 6. Select the column(s) that you would like to “tag.”
 In this example, the column is “OriginalShorttext.”

+|image10|

-There is also a drop-down to say what the column likely represents - this is for the graph based representation of the tags later on.
+7. (OPTIONAL - COMING SOON) There is also a drop-down to say what the column likely represents - this is for the graph based representation of the tags - COMING SOON!
 The choice made in this example is "issue-description_problem".
 Hit “Next”.

-|image10|
 |image101|

-7. The application window will open as seen below:
+8. The application window will open as seen below:

 |image11|